LlewVallis/command-builder/README.md

             return "hello <person>";
         }

         // Setup the command builder without building it.
-By default a reflection command callback is used
+By default a reflection command callback is used when
+        // constructing
         @Override
         protected void configure(CommandBuilder builder) {
             builder.argument(new StringArgument());